-Talking Religion is a new research group for Oxford based 1st and 2nd year DPhil students, running in Trinity and Michaelmas of 2017, that will look at the importance of material culture for the study of religion.
-The programme will combine a series of interdisciplinary workshops, hands-on experience at both the Ashmolean and the British Museum, and the opportunity to present findings in both academic and public contexts.
-The research group is organised to coincide with the forthcoming Empires of Faith exhibition on Buddhist, Christian, Islamic, Jewish and Hindu art of the first millennium AD in the Ashmolean running from October 2017 to February 2018, where the students will present their work in groups of two to the general public.
+Talking Religion is a new research group for Oxford based 1st and 2nd year DPhil students, running in Trinity and Michaelmas of 2017, looking at the importance of material culture for the study of religion.
+The programme combines a series of interdisciplinary workshops, hands-on experience at both the Ashmolean and the British Museum, and the opportunity to present findings in both academic and public contexts.
+The research group is organised to coincide with the forthcoming Imagining the Divine exhibition on Buddhist, Christian, Islamic, Jewish and Hindu art of the first millennium AD in the Ashmolean running from October 2017 to February 2018, where the students will present their work in groups of two to the general public.

 Talking Religion aims to encourage collaborative work by students from across a range of departments, and to foster long-term relationships between students and the Ashmolean.
 This is the first time that the University of Oxford, the Ashmolean and the British Museum have been brought together to run a programme aimed at students, and has been made possible thanks to the AHRC-TORCH graduate fund.
 Further details of the programme can be found here.